posted by Rory Duffy

 The Musicians' Union, whilst providing L2 contracts for musicians acting as hirers and echoing our insistence to obtain all agreements in a written form, does not support producers, managers or labels when musicians breach.
 This is understandably due to the fact that they cannot support both sides of any legal argument (the musician vs. the hirer), which would result in a sliding scale of charges.

 I have run your queries past our in-house solicitor and he has advised as follows:-

 The Musicians' Union declines support for the "bandleader" yet asserts that the bride is entitled to cancel for breach on the grounds that the band didn't bring the lineup as advertised.
 Catch 22!
-Again, the financial risk is shouldered on the label through no fault of their own.
+Again, the financial risk is thrust upon the label.
 Furthermore there are no clauses in the standard L2 agreements that protect the label against breaches.
 Particularly in clause 5, in cases we've seen where musicians refuse to honour their contractual obligations despite not having had written consent: